slsu0424/slsu0424.github.io/_posts/2023-07-27-encoding-pubmed-abstracts-for-nlp-tasks.md

 ## Limitations of one-hot encoding

 One challenge seen with the one-hot encoding approach is that there is no information about the words the vectors represent, or how the words relate to each other.
-In other words, it tells us nothing about the similarities between words.
-If we were to graph each vector and calculate a similarity measure (e.g., [cosine similarity] between them, we would see that there is 0 similiarity between any two vectors.
+In other words, it tells us nothing about the similarities or differences between words.
+If we were to graph each vector and calculate a similarity measure (e.g., cosine similarity) between them, we would see that there is 0 similiarity between any two vectors.
+Refer to this [article](https://towardsdatascience.com/word-embeddings-intuition-behind-the-vector-representation-of-the-words-7e4eb2410bba) for a mathematical overview of the concept.

 Another challenge is sparse, highly dimensional data.
 When each word in a document is replaced with a one-hot vector, we start to get a large feature space with a lot of zeroes.
 In fact, when increase our vocabulary size (for example, double the vocabulary size N = 28 words), the feature space will morph into something like this: